mjpritchard/test-decap-help/content/docs/batch-computing/orchid-gpu-cluster.md

 {{<command user="user" host="gpuhost16">}}
 ## you are now on gpuhost16
 {{</command>}}

 The GPU node gpuhost016 is allocated for this interactive session on LOTUS

-Note that for batch mode, a GPU job is submitted using the SLURM command 'sbatch':
+Note that for batch mode, a GPU job is submitted using the Slurm command 'sbatch':

 {{<command user="user" host="sci2">}}